 In this section

-The Centre for Adolescent Health vision, is to make a difference to young people’s health and wellbeing by advancing knowledge, policy, and practice.
+The Centre for Adolescent Health's vision is 'making a difference to young people’s health and wellbeing by advancing knowledge, policy and practice'.

-As an Australian centre of excellence and a WHO collaborating centre, we work to bring together the professionals and organisations needed to:
+As an Australian centre of excellence and a WHO collaborating centre for adolescent health, we work to bring together the professionals and organisations needed to:

 Initiatives the Centre for Adolescent Health has been involved in includes: